Budapest is, without doubt, one of Europe’s most beautiful cities – and the tenth largest. Check out the best things to

 Recommended by Bilyana from Owl Over The World

-Budapest is without any doubts one of the most beautiful and charming capital cities in all of Europe and one of the best cities to visit in Hungary.
+Budapest is undoubtedly one of the most beautiful and charming capital cities in all of Europe and one of the best cities to visit in Hungary.

 If you ask me, Budapest is also a very romantic city, more romantic even than Paris.
 You can notice this during the day but also during the night.

 Budapest at night is another experience and pleasure for the eyes.
-When you’re visiting Budapest, you cannot miss a night walk around the city, or finding a place from where you can admire the beautiful view.
+When you’re visiting Budapest, you cannot miss a night walk around the city or find a place where you can admire the beautiful view.

 Where to go for a great view?